Anti-Inflammatory Diet Plan →

 3. While the pan is preheating, prep your topping.
 Slice the lemon, mozzarella (or cheese of choice), and tear or loosely cut herbs.
 Set aside.

 4. After 10 minutes in the oven, use gloves to remove pan.
-Add 1 tbsp of oil to the pan and swirl it around to coat pan.
+Add 1 tablespoon of oil to the pan and swirl it around to coat pan.

 5. Gently pour in chickpea/socca batter.
 Tilt pan so the batter fills and is even.